aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/nutanix-getstarted.md

 1. Set Credential Environment Variables

-   Before you create the initial cluster, you will need to set and export these environment variables for your Nutanix user name and password.
+   Before you create the initial cluster, you will need to set and export these environment variables for your Nutanix Prism Central user name and password.
 Make sure you use single quotes around the values so that your shell does not interpret the values:

    ```bash